marvioncriddle/DefenderDeployment/README.md

 ## Approach
 - **Research and Analysis**:  Conducted thorough research using Microsoft Learn to familiarize ourselves with MDE functionalities and requirements.
 - **Methodology**:  Collaborated with desktop support teams to formulate a comprehensive deployment plan for MDE.
-- **Tools and Technologies**:  Utilized Microsoft Defender for Endpoint, BigFix for deployment, PowerShell scripts for testing and deployment, and MDE Dashboards and KQL for analysis.
+- **Tools and Technologies**:  Utilized Microsoft Defender for Endpoint, BigFix for deployment, MDE and CrowdStrike for EDR Exclusion policies, PowerShell scripts for testing and deployment, and MDE Dashboards and KQL for analysis.

 ## Implementation
 **Steps Taken**: